wintercounter/mhy/docs/processes/webpack-dev-server.md

-# webpack
+# webpack-dev-server

 - Environment: `development`
 - Alias: `wds`
-- Usually ony used for generation development.
+- Usually ony used for  development.
 For production builds use `webpack`.

 ## Default command
 ```bash